wildfly/quickstart/helloworld-ws/README.md

 ### Configure the OpenShift Server

-Openshift does not have Web services setup correctly by default, so we need to modify the server configuration.
+Openshift does not have Web services setup by default, so we need to modify the server configuration.
 To do this open `.openshift/config/standalone.xml` (this file may be hidden) in an editor and make the following additions:

 1. If the webservices subsystem is not configured as below under the `<profile>` element, copy the following and replace the webservices subsystem to enable and configure Web Services: